Driving on Autobahn

 This sign marks the end of an alternate route.

-A layout of the detour route.
-It indicates road straight ahead is closed.
-Turn left, follow the route through village A and Village B, then turn right to take the route to the city of Stuttgart.
+A layout of the detour route: indicates that the road straight ahead is closed.
+Turn left, follow the route through villages A and B, then turn right to take the route to the city of Stuttgart.

-This sign indicates return of earlier split lane.
+This sign indicates the return of an earlier split lane.

-Lane splitting / shifting signs can have different variations.
-It depends upon the number of lanes on the particular driveway.
+Lane splitting or shifting signs can have different variations.
+It depends on the number of lanes on the particular driveway.

 An example of digital road signs, at the moment showing the danger of congestion ahead.